Fmrhj/python-project-init/README.md

 # Python Project init

-Script to create and build basic configuration for a Python Project.
+Script to create and build a basic configuration for a Python Project.

  It adds:
 -  basic .vscode configuration